-|Gaillardia (blanket flower).
 Sturdy, extra-long-blooming (early summer to frost) and hardy like a true native; you can prolong the gaillardia’s life by cutting off the finished flower remnants.
-It’s highly drought resistant, wants some sun or full sun, and has one dislike – wet feet – but it will cheerily grow just about anywhere.
+It’s highly drought resistant. wants some sun or full sun, and has one dislike, wet feet.
+But it will cheerily grow just about anywhere.
 Its lifespan is about five years max.
-It’s usually found in combinations of yellow and orange, but there is also ‘Burgundy’ gaillardia, a dramatic wine colour, and the playful, unusual ‘Fanfare’, with red-orange tubular petals and yellow, curled tips.
+It’s usually found in combinations of yellow and orange.
+But there is also ‘Burgundy’ gaillardia, a dramatic wine colour.
+And the playful, unusual ‘Fanfare’, with red-orange tubular petals and yellow, curled tips.

-Golden and happy, this daisy-like plant with the deep-brown, disk-like centre was made for summer.
-Happy in the heat, tolerant of poor soil, drought-hardy, insect and disease resistant, it reaches 45 to 75 cm on erect often-purplish stems, flowering freely from July into the fall and enduring early frosts.
-It can be a perennial or biennial and is easily grown from seed.
-The celebrated ‘Goldstrum’ cultivar, a top bloomer with outstanding vigour, was North America`s Perennial of the Year a decade ago.
+Golden and happy, this daisy-like plant with the deep-brown, disk-like centre is a summer flower.
+Back eyed Susans are happy in the heat.
+They tolerate poor soil and are drought-hardy.
+They are also insect and disease resistant, and reaches 45 to 75 cm on erect often-purplish stems.
+Flowering freely from July into the fall and enduring early frosts.
+Can be a perennial or biennial and is easily grown from seed.
+The celebrated ‘Goldstrum’ cultivar, a top bloomer with outstanding vigour, was North America`s Perennial of the Year a years ago.
 Butterflies love rudbeckia`s nectar.

-Echinacea (coneflower).
 Like many of the reliable, undemanding flowers that are staples in our gardens, Echinacea is native to this continent – but its story has taken some intriguing twists and turns.
 As Western society began to take an interest in natural and sometimes ancient cures a decade or so ago, echinacea, historically a leading medicinal drug for North American native peoples, came to sudden new prominence as an effective immunity booster.
 Soon after, the dependably purple Echinacea purpurea, a staple of the Canadian garden for two centuries, suddenly emerged from greenhouses as a multicoloured wonder: white, rosy orange, yellow and lime, with its shape sometimes much transformed as well.
 The subtle colours, at once glowing and restrained, light up our gardens for long periods.
 Tall, erect, pest and disease resistant, echinacea has spiky cones that attract bees, butterflies and birds even after the petals fall away.

 An adaptable, long-living native plant, the physotegia thrives in sunshine, where it prefers its soil moist, and does well in somewhat shaded locations, where it likes drier soil.
 Its firmly upright 60-cm spikes bear four vertical rows of small widely spaced flowers – white, pink or lavender — whose nectar attracts hummingbirds and flying insects.
 You can twist a tiny flower and it obediently stays put, but the same can’t be said for the plant which is prone to spreading and can be seriously invasive.
 Flowers bloom from midsummer to fall; plant resists pests and disease.

-Iris.
 Celebrated in antiquity in the mid-East and ancient Greece, these ruffled beauties have been bred intensively through the years, to become the strong, abundantly flowered specimens that we have today.
 Their large flowers offer wondrous swirls and splashes of colour in the late spring garden, with hues as far out as black and bronze and heights typically in the 40 cm to 80 cm range.
 Easy to grow, iris need sun, along with well-drained fertile soil, and should be divided every three or four years.
 Besides the ever popular bearded iris, there are waterside-type varieties (I. pseudacorus) and the enchanting, small I. Siberica with its grass-like foliage.
 Insects are sometimes attracted to this plant; deer and rabbits avoid it.
 Take care: it is toxic.

 Mid-summer and this northern-climate flower is showing up in gardens everywhere in this land.
 Lilies like it cold in winter and warm in summer, so we gardeners and this plant with the soaring blooms are pretty much destined to get together.

 Its colours can be tempestuous, sultry, soft or pallid, dark centred, dark-pointed, polka dotted, striped, or solid white, pink, red, burgundy or just about any hue.